-This is not a typical Cooking by the Book post for a bunch of reasons (the recipe’s not from a book; I absolutely did not even try to follow the procedure exactly as written) but because I thought it deserved a very thorough walk-through, I’m calling it a (Sort Of) Cooking by the Book.
+This is not a typical Cooking From the Book post for a bunch of reasons (the recipe’s not from a book; I absolutely did not even try to follow the procedure exactly as written) but because I thought it deserved a very thorough walk-through, I’m calling it a (Sort Of) Cooking From the Book.

 In June, a post from Saveur showed up in my Facebook feed:

 Because I’m the kind of crazy who serves things to people that I’ve never tried making before, I decided I’d make this for dessert for our annual Fourth of July fireworks-viewing party.
 I’ve made Christina Tosi’s Momfuku Milk Bar layer cakes several times (from her cookbook of the same name), so I actually had a lot of the “odd” ingredients in the recipe already, and I knew roughly how big a project I was committing to.

 This cake, though, called for several extra steps.
 It’s definitely the most difficult (time-consuming) of her recipes I’ve ever attempted.
 It’s a whole-weekend (or several weeknights) project, for sure.
 The good news is that it’s very multi-day prep friendly (you can refrigerate or freeze almost all the components).
 The bad news is that the recipe, as published, is not easy to follow.
 In order to ensure I wouldn’t add something I shouldn’t, I drew myself lines…and even a picture so I could count up all the crazy layers.